• Skip to primary navigation

 Instead, I marched home (actually I drove, but that’s not the point), pulled out some pumpkin purée, and started experimenting.

-Try swapping homemade pumpkin purée for canned!
+Try swapping in homemade pumpkin purée for canned!
 Make this Instant Pot Pumpkin Purée or use your oven for Roasted Pumpkin Purée!

 making a chai pumpkin spice latte

-What’s in a Chai Latte?
+What's In a Chai Latte?

 For the tea latte, you’ll need chai (spiced black tea).

 For this latte, you can use whatever brand of chai you prefer.
-If you’re looking for a tasty chai to try– I like this STASH chai.
+If you're looking for a tasty chai to try, I like this STASH chai.

 If you want to try a dirty chai, use both espresso and chai.

-Pumpkin Spice purée vs syrup
+Pumpkin Spice Purée vs Syrup

-This recipe uses a pumpkin spice purée to flavor the tea.
-If you prefer a syrup (for a drink closer to what you’d buy in a coffee shop), swap the purée for pumpkin spice simple syrup.
+If you prefer a syrup (for a drink closer to what you'd buy in a coffee shop), swap the purée for pumpkin spice simple syrup.

 To make your Pumpkin Spice Chai Latte, start by making a pumpkin spice purée.